What Are Over/Under Bets in Sports Betting?

 Use our top Totals betting strategy tips to give yourself an edge on your next wagers:

-- Analyse both teams independently first.
+- Analyze both teams independently first.
 Are they offensive or defensive?
 Do they have power hitters that guarantee more runs or a pitcher that makes it impossible for their opponents to score?

 - Consider where they are playing.
 Are they at home or on the road?
 Is the environment much different than they are used to?
 Will weather play a factor?
 If so, how?